at15/sre-handbook/questions/what-happens-when-you/ssh.md

 ### Establish connection

-- same as how browser establish TCP connection, see TODO: for detail
+- same as how browser establish TCP connection, see [TCP three-way handshake in request life cycle](./request-life-cycle.md)
 - after TCP connection establish, server reponds with the protocol version it supports [^2], if client support one of it, then the connection continues.
 - server also provide its public host key, which is why you see a warning ask you [Y/N]